moondev/spinkube-appliance/README.md

 # Creating a Spinnaker applicance with Kubernetes

-This guide will cover how I created a bare-metal continuous-delivery applicance using Spinnaker, Kubernetes and some inexpensive "mini pcs".
+This guide will cover how I created a bare-metal continuous-delivery applicance using Spinnaker, running on a Kubernetes cluster of "mini pcs".

 The first version of this guide can be found here: https://hackernoon.com/diy-kubernetes-cluster-with-x86-stick-pcs-b0b6b879f8a7

-## Spinnaker on bare metal
+## What is Spinnaker?

 http://www.spinnaker.io/ is set of microservices that make it easy to build continuous delivery pipelines.
-Most of the time it is run on a cloud platform such as AWS or GCP.
-While this works great, it can be pretty expensive due to the resource requirements ($200+ a month).

-Kubernetes is a first class deploy target with Spinnaker.
-We are taking this a step further by running Spinnaker on Kubernetes itself.
-The great thing about Kubernetes is it can run in the cloud and also on bare-metal.
-By setting up our own cluster, we can in a sense run our own "cloud" on our own hardware.
-With the advent of cheap "mini pcs" we can have our own target environment that can then deploy to the cloud.
+Contributers to the project include Netflix, Google, Microsoft and Kenzan.

+The project brings together best practices and patterns for easily deploying immuatable infastructure style software.
+Deploy targets can be instances or containers running on a multitude of platforms including AWS, GCP, Azure and Kubernetes.

+## Why Kubernetes?

+Spinnaker can be run from any of the above platforms, however due to the nature of the resources needed it can be quite expensive.
+Kubernetes allows us to set up our own "cloud" on bare metal.
+We can then use our Spinnaker instance to easily deploy to other cloud platforms or clusters.
+It's also pretty neat having a self contained "appliance" running Spinnaker.
+Hardware prices are contantly falling and it is pretty fun experimenting with software on our own "datacenter".

 ## Choosing hardware